Perks & Flaws

 Ice Hardened (4)

 Ice water runs through your veins and fuels you.
 During Events in the Winter season (December-February), or in below freezing temperatures, you gain plus one to your Fortitude.
+(Cannot be taken with Sunkissed)

 Iron Belief (4)